isakbet/Weather-App/README.md

 5. Wind speed and direction

-6. Sunrise and sunset times
+6. Visibility and Air Pressure

 # weather-app